 Pets: Pets accompanied by and under the control of their human friends are welcomed on the grounds of this site.
 Pets may not enter any building.
 For further information, please refer to the DNR web page, Pets in State Park Campgrounds.

 Designated parking is available.
-The visitor center is accessible to people who have a mobility impairment.
+The Hewitt House Visitor Center is accessible to people who have a mobility impairment.
 Upon arrival, these visitors must arrange with staff for permission to drive to the top of the steep-grade hill where the tavern and barn are located.
-These two buildings offer accessibility only on the ground floor only.
+These two buildings offer accessibility on the ground floor only.
 Accessible restrooms can be found both inside the Hewitt House Visitor Center and outdoors when buildings are closed.

 Laurie Catherine PerkinsSend an e-mail or telephone (517) 241‑0731.